ksmith0813/portfolio/README.md

 Page Examples:

-- A home page with an introduction about me and tile links to some of the pages
+- Home page with an introduction about me and tile links to some of the pages.

-- Dashboard containing several widgets with different types of data structures
+- Dashboard containing several widgets with different types of data structures.

-- Form Registration with multiple steps and validation logic
+- Form Registration with multiple steps and validation logic.

-- Grid view with filtering, sorting, custom column hiding/reordering
+- Grid view with filtering, sorting, custom column hiding/reordering.

-- Video viewer with a searchable list of video titles and videos with audio
+- Video viewer with a filterable list of titles.
+Select a title to watch a video with audio.

 - List view with an editable todo list.

-- Searchable Tree view that highlights matched values
+- Searchable Tree view that highlights matched values.

 - Media page with search functionality on movies, shows and games.
-Allows the user to drill into media details
+Allows the user to drill into media details.

-- Weather page with search functionality for a location's weather conditions.
+- Weather page with search functionality for a location's current weather conditions and forecast.

-- Shopping page that allows the user to filter by category and add items to a cart
+- Shopping page that allows the user to filter by category and add items to a cart.

-- Data visualizations using the nivo.rocks framework (might replace with something that works nicer with React 18)
+- Data visualizations using the nivo.rocks framework (might replace with something that works nicer with React 18).

 - Bio page so you can see my skills and a picture of me.